Dominican Republic literature: Novels

-Among the most acclaimed novelists with the greatest international projection are Marcio Veloz Maggiolo, author of a dozen novels as well as short stories and historical-archaeological essay and theater; Aída Cartagena Portalatín, who together with the first, founded the experimental novel, Veloz Maggiolo with Los ángeles de hueso (1967) and Aída with Escalera para Electra (1970).
-Other novels worthy of mention in this period are La sangre by Tulio Manuel Cestero, Over by Ramón Marrero Aristy, La mañosa by Juan Bosch, Biografía difusa de Sombra Castañeda by Veloz Maggiolo and La balada de Alfonsina Bairán by Andrés L. Mateo.
+In the 1960s, the Dominican novelists with the greatest international projection and acclaim were Marcio Veloz Maggiolo, author of a dozen novels as well as short stories and historical-archaeological essays and theater; Aída Cartagena Portalatín, who together with Maggiolo, founded the experimental novel; Veloz Maggiolo with Los Angeles de Hueso (1967); and Aída with Escalera Para Electra (1970).
+Other novels worthy of mention from this period are La Sangre by Tulio Manuel Cestero, Over by Ramón Marrero Aristy, La Mañosa by Juan Bosch, Biografía Difusa de Sombra Castañeda by Veloz Maggiolo, and La Balada de Alfonsina Bairán by Andrés L. Mateo.
+A great milestone in Dominican novels was when Only Ashes You Will Find by Pedro Vergés won the Blasco Ibáñez Prize and the Critics' Prize in Spain in 1980.

-In the 1980s, the following stand out: René Rodríguez Soriano, Ángela Hernández, Rafael García Romero, Pedro Camilo, Avelino Stanley, Ramón Tejada Holguín, César Zapata, Manuel García Cartagena and in the 1990s, Martha Rivera-Garrido, who won the Casa de Teatro International Novel Prize with I've Forgotten Your Name (translated into English by Harvard University professor Mary Berg), Emilia Pereyra, Pedro Antonio Valdez, Pastor de Moya, José Carvajal, José Acosta, Luis Martín Gómez, among others.
+In the 1980s, a number of novelists stood out: René Rodríguez Soriano, Ángela Hernández, Rafael García Romero, Pedro Camilo, Avelino Stanley, Ramón Tejada Holguín, César Zapata, Manuel García Cartagena; and in the 1990s, Martha Rivera-Garrido, who won the Casa de Teatro International Novel Prize with I've Forgotten Your Name (translated into English by Harvard University professor Mary Berg), Emilia Pereyra, Pedro Antonio Valdez, Pastor de Moya, José Carvajal, José Acosta, and Luis Martín Gómez, among others.
+Avelino Stanley in particular has a vast body of narrative work, among which Cathedral of Libido, Dead Time, and The Shots stand out.
+The journalist and narrator Emilia Pereyra has written The Green Crime, Ashes of Wanting, Cocktail with Frenzy, The Cry of the Drum, and the short story collection The Inescapeable Design of God.
+Santos is the author of Memoirs of a Single Man, Diabolical Passion, and The Second Resurrected.

-Stanley has a vast narrative work, among which stand out Cathedral of Libido, Dead Time and The Shots.
-Pereyra, journalist and narrator, has written The Green Crime, Ashes of Wanting, Cocktail with Frenzy, The Cry of the Drum, in addition to the short story collection The Inapelable Design of God.
-Santos is the author of Memoirs of a Single Man, Diabolical Passion and The Second Resurrected.
 In 2019, Franklin Gutiérrez published The Dark Face of the American Dream, a novel where the theme of emigration is expressed from multiple perspectives, without obstacles or inhibitions.
-Critics have described it as a "great novel of emigration."
-The Dark Face of the American Dream won the 2020 National Novel Prize, awarded by the Ministry of Culture of the Dominican Republic.
+It won the 2020 National Novel Prize awarded by the Ministry of Culture of the Dominican Republic, and critics have described it as a "great novel of emigration."